edthedev/edthedev.github.io/blog/comics.md

 - Squirrell Girl - her powers are roughly those of a Squirrell.
 - Beta Ray Bill - Thor, but with a horse's head.
 (His face made a cameo, but I'm not checking this off until we see him lift the hammer and prove he is worthy.)
 - ✓ Doctor Strange - egotistical surgeon turned wizard
-- ✓ The Dread Dormamu - cosmic interdimensional villain with a face made of burning striped carpet
 - ✓ Frog Thor
-- Cat Thor - the star of Squirrell Girl's roommates fan fiction.
 - → Luke Cage is the Power Man.
 His powers are stregth and nearly total invincibility.
 His weaknesses are everyone around him.
 His story is fantatsic, but his powers and costume are dumb.
-- Diamondback - She throws diamonds.
-The diamonds she throws, with her hands, can hurt Luke Cage.
-- → The Swordsman - His powers are charm and a sword.
-He's a bad-guy, but he's not a bad guy.
-- → The Porcupine - His powers are a suit covered in quills.
-He's scared to take it off.
-It's gross and sad.
-- ✓ The Spot - with powers of poking holes in reality to punch Spider-Man through.
-- The Wall - with powers of - bascially just being a brick wall.
 - ✓ Paper Bag Man - because Spider-Man doesn't bring his costume grocery shopping and crime never rests.
 - Agent Venom: Space Cop
 - Citizen V
 - Mach V - successor to Mach IV - successor to Mach III - successor to Mach II - successor to Mach I.
-- The Fixer - stereotype evil scients minion army producing side-kick.
-- Hydra Bob - He joined Hydra for the dental plan, and stayed because the 'captured by heroes' insurance pays pretty good.
-- Spider-Killer - robot commissioned by J.Jonah Jameson to kill Spider-Man.
-- Sin Eater - Villain with a magic shotgun shoots people - cleansing them of all their sins.
-- ✓ Task Master - A cheesy villain in skull mask copies the worst Avenger's abilities - bow and arrow, shield throwing, kicking and punching.
-Beloved fan favorite, believe it or not.
 - ✓ Deadpool is brain-damaged and his brain-damage expresses itself by making him aware (through the 4th wall) that he is a character in media.
 While he is aware that this is an aspect of his brain damage and tries to ignore it, he is also always correct about the media format.
 - Jeffrey the Land Shark
-- Stilt Man - who has (evil, I guess) robo-stilts.
 - ✓ Spider Man 2099 is the most 90s thing to happen in the 1990s, but is from 2099.
 - ✓ Shang Chi - whose powers are being great at Kung Fu.
 - ✓ Iron First - Like Shang Chi, but only uses one limb to attack.
-- Mister X - shows up without a shirt and starts flawlessly defeating every hand-to-hand fighter in the world.
-Does so in cool 90s shades.
-Does not take any of the fights seriously.
-- ✓ The Vulture - What if The Falcon were a bad guy.
-Wouldn't that be scary? - I maintain after the fact that this shouldn't work - even after it clearly did.
-Marvel cheated by casting Michael Keaton.)
-- Mr. Mxyplixl (DC)
-- → The Songmeister (DC)
-- → The Red Tornado is an android that spins fast to create whirlwinds.
-- Bat Mite (DC)
 - Ambush Bug (DC)
 - Scott Free the Miracle Man (DC) - whose super powers are mainly escape artistry.
 - Impulse (DC) was raised at super speed in vitrual reality and must adapt to not being online 24/7.